MatrixOfDeath/GCRestApi/GustoCoffee/README.md

-GustoCoffee Infos by KB
+GustoCoffee Infos by Karim BOUBRIT
 ===========

-Projet GustoCoffee  Symfony **3.3.9** -> to be migrated to  3.4LTS
+Projet GustoCoffee  Symfony **3.3.10** -> to be migrated to  3.4LTS

 #Pre-requirements
 Install composer and launch composer install after git clone of this project